 The books are available here:

 Basic Kanji Book

-Besides the grammar, one of the most important things when you study Japanese are the kanji.
+Besides the grammar, one of the most important things, when you study Japanese, is the kanji.
 Also, the simplest kanjis are something that is relatively easy to study on your own, without the need for a teacher.
-You have to memorize the kanji, learn to write it in the order of the strokes and know its reading and meaning.
+You have to memorize the kanji, learn to write it in the order of the strokes, and know its reading and meaning.

 Basic Kanji Book is one of the classics for learning kanjis, and in my opinion, one of the most complete.
-It is a series of two books, and between them they cover the first 500 kanjis studied in primary school.
+It is a series of two books, and between them, they cover the first 500 kanjis studied in Japanese primary school.
 In other words, each book has 250 kanjis.
-The book show you the stroke order for each kanji and leave several blanks for you to practice writing yourself.
+The book shows you the stroke order for each kanji and leaves several blanks for you to practice writing yourself.
 Also show you the meaning of the kanji and the two readings it has.
 Finally, each unit has simple exercises to practice the kanjis and the words that appear in that unit.